scottboms/kirby-applemusic/README.md

 ## Configuration Options

-An optional configuration setting to override the default format for the field.
+An optional configuration setting can be set to override the default format for the field.

 | Property                      | Default | Req? | Description                                    |
 |-------------------------------|---------|------|------------------------------------------------|